 It’s not unusual to be able to move 4d6″ or even 6d6″ in a single activation.
 If you’ve already acquired a target it’s quite possible to do a massive charge and nail them in the flank as you drive by.
 Flank hits are very nasty.
 The “fast” tanks have a big advantage here, and positioning is crucial.
 Most of the game is about trying to drive your tank into an advantageous position, with the target acquired and the gun laid onto them and loaded.

-Terrain does play a big part, linear obstacles will severely reduce movement while also making it harder to spot and hit targets.
+Terrain does play a big part, linear obstacles will severely cut movement while also making it harder to spot and hit targets.
 So you’ll need to be maneuvering to take advantage of that.

-From our limited play so far we found that the high move rates allow tanks to often get quite close, and it looked a bit silly in 28mm.
+From our limited play so far we found that the high move rates allow tanks to often get quite close, and it looked a bit silly in 28mm on the recommended 6x4ft table.
 The game played fine, but with all the tearing around I think smaller scales like 15mm will look better.
+Upping the table size would have the same effect, I’d recommend at least 6x6ft for 28mm.

 Deployment and Scenarios